Runebase/runebase/doc/build-unix.md

 Now, you can either build from self-compiled [depends](/depends/README.md) or install the required dependencies:

-    sudo apt-get install libevent-dev libboost-system-dev libboost-filesystem-dev libboost-test-dev libboost-thread-dev
+    sudo apt-get install libevent-dev libboost-dev

-BerkeleyDB is required for the wallet.
+SQLite is required for the descriptor wallet:

+    sudo apt install libsqlite3-dev

-Ubuntu and Debian have their own `libdb-dev` and `libdb++-dev` packages, but these will install BerkeleyDB 5.1 or later.
+Berkeley DB is required for the legacy wallet.
+Ubuntu and Debian have their own `libdb-dev` and `libdb++-dev` packages, but these will install Berkeley DB 5.1 or later.
 This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 4.8.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

-Otherwise, you can build from self-compiled `depends` (see above).
+Otherwise, you can build Berkeley DB [yourself](#berkeley-db).

-To build Runebase Core without wallet, see [*Disable-wallet mode*](/doc/build-unix.md#disable-wallet-mode)
+To build Runebase Core without wallet, see [*Disable-wallet mode*](#disable-wallet-mode)

-Optional (see `--with-miniupnpc` and `--enable-upnp-default`):
+Optional port mapping libraries (see: `--with-miniupnpc`, `--enable-upnp-default`, and `--with-natpmp`, `--enable-natpmp-default`):

-    sudo apt-get install libminiupnpc-dev
+    sudo apt install libminiupnpc-dev libnatpmp-dev

 ZMQ dependencies (provides ZMQ API):

     sudo apt-get install libzmq3-dev

+User-Space, Statically Defined Tracing (USDT) dependencies:

+    sudo apt install systemtap-sdt-dev

 GUI dependencies: